 5. The Learning Curve

-GIMP is famously difficult to learn, although that’s partly because it offers so many features packed into a single program.
+GIMP is famously difficult to learn for beginners, although that’s partly because it offers so many features packed into a single program.
 Learning to paint in GIMP can feel like an uphill struggle even for experienced GIMP users, while Paint Tool SAI is fairly intuitive and easy to understand without any training.

 Winner: Paint Tool SAI, by a long shot.
 GIMP offers more brushes and customization options, but they’re very confusing for beginners, while Paint Tool SAI’s brushes are quite intuitive from the start.

 This category has to be mentioned, even though it may seem a bit unfair when one of the programs is free and the other is not.
-GIMP is free, open-source software and always has been, while Paint Tool SAI costs ¥5500 (roughly $50 USD).
+GIMP is free, open-source software and always has been, while Paint Tool SAI costs roughly $52 USD.

 While Paint Tool SAI’s developers state that they will provide a free upgrade to version 2.0 when it’s finally released, I’m still not convinced that the software provides enough value to justify the cost when there are excellent free and open-source options available.

 I’m the first one to admit that I don’t have much experience drawing and painting, but I do know software.
 While Paint Tool SAI is an impressive painting app, the fact that it’s out-of-date and yet also paid software makes for a problematic situation.